National Legal Hotline

 Dealing with residential disputes

-Where a landlord believes a tenant is in breach of a lease, they can issue a Notice to Remedy to a tenant in breach of a tenancy agreement.
-This may be because the tenant has not paid rent by the due date and the rent is at least 14 days in arrears.
-A Notice to Remedy gives the tenant (at least) seven days to pay the outstanding amount (or rectify the breach), after which the landlord can take possession of the premises and claim any amount owing through the bond.
+The ending of residential tenancies is dealt with under Part 5 of the Residential Tenancies Act 1995.
+Landlords can issue a Notice to Remedy to a tenant in breach of a tenancy agreement.
+This can occur in cases where the tenant has not paid rent by the due date and is at least 14 days outstanding.
+A Notice to Remedy gives the tenant (at least) seven days to pay the outstanding amount (or rectify the breach) after which the landlord can take possession of the premises one day later and claim any amount through the bond.

 Resolving residential disputes

+If it is feasible, tenants and landlords should attempt to talk through issues themselves first.
 Part 8 of the Residential Tenancies Act 1995 deals with the role of the South Australian Civil and Administrative Tribunal (SACAT) in dispute resolution.
+SACAT can hear matters regarding requests for repairs, rental disputes, bond disputes and other landlord/tenant disputes.
+SACAT will usually refer parties to a conciliation first.

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.